nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Le Tracker` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a lecture**

 **MSS**

-1. User requests to list persons
+1. User requests to list lectures of a specific module
-2. AddressBook shows a list of persons
+2. Le Tracker shows a list of lectures of the specified module
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific lecture in the list, while citing the correct module code
-4. AddressBook deletes the person
+4. Le Tracker deletes the lecture

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+There is no lecture in the specified module.

   Use case ends.

+* 2b.
+There is no such module.

+   * 2b1.
+Le Tracker shows an error message.

+   Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
+Le Tracker shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given module code is invalid.

-AddressBook shows an error message.
+    * 3b1.
+Le Tracker shows an error message.

       Use case resumes at step 2.